top of page

 Bosal

-Traditionally a bosal is made with stiff rawhide that forms a teardrop shape with the reins connecting at the bottom.
+Traditionally a bosal is made with stiff rawhide in a teardrop shape that forms the noseband with the reins connecting at the bottom.
 The bosal comes from vaquero tradition, although today many western riders are using it as a substitute for a bit.
 Some even use rope halters with the reins attached low to act in the same way as a bosal.
 Bosals work in a rocking motion on the horse's nasal bone so it is essential that they are fitted correctly and used with a gentle hand.

 Side pull